Bob Woffinden: Career

 After leaving university, he joined the New Musical Express as associate editor.
 In the 1980s, he became aware of failings in the criminal justice system, and wrote Miscarriages of Justice (Hodder & Stoughton, 1987).
 He joined Yorkshire Television as a documentaries producer, and made films on legal and environmental issues for the First Tuesday documentary series.
-These included a film on the “cooking oil” disaster in Spain in 1981 which led to over 20,000 deaths.
+These included a film on the “cooking oil” disaster in Spain in 1981 which affected over 20,000 people and led to over 300 deaths.
 The film put forward evidence to show that the scientific investigation was a cover-up and that the real cause of the disaster was not cooking-oil, but organo-phosphate pesticides on tomatoes.
 The film won prizes at festivals in San Francisco and Venice.
 He also made a film on the adverse health effects of fluoride.

 Another of his films (for Channel 4’s True Stories) was "Hanratty – The Mystery of Deadman's Hill".
 This led to the reopening of the A6 Murder case by the Home Office, and a fresh legal battle over a case that was already thirty years old.
 In 1997, he published Hanratty: The Final Verdict (Macmillan).
 Woffinden tracked down surviving exhibits in the case and asked for these to be tested by DNA methods.
 After some considerable delay, the new testing was carried out.
 The Forensic Science Service successfully argued that the new tests conclusively proved Hanratty's guilt, and an appeal in 2002 was thus rejected.

-On the two occasions, Woffinden took cases to the House of Lords he won the appeal.
+On the two occasions that Woffinden took cases to the House of Lords he won the appeals.
 In 1995, the Home Secretary Michael Howard ruled that he should not be allowed into jail to visit a prisoner, Ian Simms.
 This led to an action against the Home Office.
 Despite the change of government in 1997, the defence of the action was continued by the new Home Secretary, Jack Straw.
 Finally, in 2000, in what was by then known as the Simms and O’Brien case, Woffinden won the case against the Home Secretary.
 This thereby established the right of prisoners claiming wrongful conviction to receive visits from journalists.